-Timed update protocols: Mizrahi et al. [24], [26] propose a time synchronization protocol between controller and data plane, which uses accurate timing to trigger network updates.
-Though the idea of timed update has surfaced in the literature recently, the only algorithmic study of the timed update is by Zheng et al. [30], which however focuses on a single flow.
+Timed Update Protocols: Mizrahi et al. [26] design a practical approach to implement accurately scheduled network updates in TCAM with the order of microseconds.
+Based on this, they propose a time synchronization protocol between controller and data plane, which uses accurate timing to trigger network updates [25], [27], [28].
+Specifically, the data plane is firstly synchronized by Network Time Protocol.
+Then the controller sends the update commands to the switch and these update commands are stored into a temporary staging area without taking effect.
+Finally the update commands will be applied to the switch at a specific time point.
+The current OpenFlow protocol [3] has already provided APIs for timebased network updates.
+Though the idea of timed update has surfaced in the literature recently, the only algorithmic study of the timed update is by Zheng et al. [32], which however focuses on a single flow.
 To this end, Zheng et al. prove that minimizing the makespan is NP-hard, and design a heuristic algorithm to perform network update for a single flow.
 The novelty of our work lies in the first study and comprehensive exploration of the design of timed scheduling algorithms for multiple flows.
-We also extend the hardness results of Zheng et al. [30] to the case of multiple flows, in particular we show that it is NP-hard even for flows of unit size and network links with unit delay.
+We also extend the hardness results of Zheng et al. [32] to the case of multiple flows, in particular we show that it is NP-hard even for flows of unit size and network links with unit delay.

-A timed update schedule (Fig. $1(d1) \rightarrow (d2) \rightarrow (d3) \rightarrow (d4)$ $\rightarrow$ (d5) $\rightarrow$ (d6)) can effectively solve our problem.
+A timed update schedule (Fig. $1(d1) \rightarrow (d2) \rightarrow (d3) \rightarrow$ $(d4) \rightarrow (d5) \rightarrow (d6)$ ) can effectively solve our problem.
 Firstly, the route of $v_1$ for both red and green flows are updated at $t_0$ .
-And then $v_3$ for green flow is updated at $t_1$ .
-Finally the route of $v_2$ and $v_4$ for green flow is updated simultaneously at $t_3$ .
-The congestion-free condition are ensured at any moment in time as shown in the time-extended network of Fig. 2(d).
-This timed schedule can be acceptable in practice because the flow table rules can be updated accurately on the order of one microsecond [25].
-In addition, the controller can send all the update commands at a time and the update behavior for each switch is triggered by a pre-defined time instant, which can significantly decrease the time overhead resulting from waitinvoke mechanism of node ordering protocols.
+Then, the route of $v_3$ for the green flow is updated at $t_1$ .
+Finally the routes of $v_2$ and $v_4$ for green flow are updated simultaneously at $t_3$ .
+The congestion-free condition is ensured at any moment in time as shown in the timeextended network of Fig. 2(d).
+This timed schedule can be acceptable in practice because the flow table rules can be updated accurately on the order of one microsecond [26].
+In addition, the controller can send all the update commands at a time and the update behavior for each switch is triggered by a pre-defined time instant, which can significantly decrease the time overhead resulting from wait-invoke mechanism of node ordering protocols.
 Also we only modify the action in the flow table during the update process, where we do not require additional flow table space headroom and overcome the drawback of two-phase update protocols.